jfbarthelemy/ChemistryLab.jl/docs/src/man/databases.md

 This is why Cement Chemistry relies on existing databases, in particular [Cemdata18](https://www.empa.ch/web/s308/thermodynamic-data) and [PSI-Nagra-12-07](https://www.psi.ch/en/les/thermodynamic-databases).
 Cemdata18 is a chemical thermodynamic database for hydrated Portland cements and alkali-activated materials.
 PSI-Nagra is a Chemical Thermodynamic Database.
 The formalism adopted for these databases is that of [Thermofun](https://thermohub.org/thermofun/thermofun/) which is a universal open-source client that delivers thermodynamic properties of substances and reactions at the temperature and pressure of interest.
 The information is stored in json files.

-With Cementchemistry, you can parse a ThermoFun-like json file and return DataFrames for:
+With ChemistryLab, you can parse a ThermoFun-like json file and return DataFrames for:

 - elements: